zachrussell12/zach-russell-portfolio/development-history.md

 - **Decision 1**: Completed contact me section and hooked it up to a simple email service that will suffice.
 - **Decision 2**: Currently working on responsiveness of the page across all screen sizes.

-# Zach Russell Jun 14th, 2025
+# Zach Russell June 14th, 2025

 # Decisions List

 - **Decision 1**: Finished responsiveness for all sections across small, medium, and large screens.
 - **Decision 2**: Re-worked orbiting skills section to better handle window resizing.
-- **Decision 3**: Re-worked solar system projects section to be more robust to varying screen sizes.
+- **Decision 3**: Re-worked solar system projects section to be more robust to varying screen sizes.''

+# Zach Russell June 16th, 2025

+# Decisions List

+- **Decision 1**: Cleaned up all responsiveness across all screen sizes for all sections.
+- **Decision 2**: Hooked up nav buttons to appropriate functions.
+- **Decision 3**: Updated website title and icon.
+Will wait to add meta tags until after first deployment.